Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Experimental feasibility

-The validity of the one-dimensional model Eq.~\eqref{eq:Hamiltonian1D} \cite{olshanii1998atomic,gerbier2004quasi,Kruger2010}, as well as its low energy effective description in terms of the sine-Gordon model \cite{gritsev2007linear}, have been shown in previous Atomchip experiments.
-In particular, this has been shown for Josephson oscillations \cite{PhysRevLett.120.173601,Zhang:2023tgx}, Floquet engineered bosonic Josephson Junctions \cite{ji2022floquet}, and the effective low-energy description for balanced condensates~\cite{schweigler2017experimental,Zache:2019xkx,ott2024hamiltonian}.
+Our analysis so far has been based on an idealized, strictly one-dimensional scenario.
+The one-dimensional approximation we considered neglects interaction-induced modifications (broadening) of the ground state wavefunction in the radial directions \cite{salasnich2002effective,Kruger2010}, the system becomes non-integrable and described by the non-polynomial Schr\"odinger equation \cite{salasnich2002effective}.
+Consequently, a more realistic one-dimensional model leads to a non-trivial density dependencies of the coupling constants (see e.g.~\cite{mennemann2021relaxation}).
+The resulting dominant effect on the dynamics of the linearized fluctuations is a small renormalization of the tunnel-coupling $J$ and the speed of sound $c_s$.
+While the former only needs to be considered when determining the correct parameter regime (i.e.,~the dimensionless $\Lambda$), the latter simply leads to a trivial shift of the resonances.

-Here, we briefly discuss two relevant details related to atom trapping in an external potential.
-In fact, in any experiment, atoms are confined in an external potential.
-Digital micro-mirror devices (DMDs) enable precise control over the shape of the trapping potential \cite{gaunt2013bose,Tajik2019DMD}.
-Homogeneous box traps, for which the density inhomogeneities are concentrated close to the boundaries, are nowadays readily available in cold-atom experiments.
-In contrast to, e.g.,~harmonic trapping, the dynamics within the bulk is therefore well approximated by a homogeneous system (see e.g.~\cite{mennemann2021relaxation}).
-More precisely, as long as the timescales of the instability dynamics is short compared to the propagation speed of fluctuations originating from the boundary, the influence of the potential can be neglected.
+The validity of the one-dimensional model Eq.~\eqref{eq:Hamiltonian1D} \cite{olshanii1998atomic,gerbier2004quasi,Kruger2010}, as well as its low-energy effective description in terms of the sine-Gordon model \cite{gritsev2007linear}, has been shown in previous Atomchip experiments.
+In particular, this has been shown for Josephson oscillations \cite{PhysRevLett.120.173601,Zhang:2023tgx}, Floquet engineered bosonic Josephson junctions \cite{ji2022floquet}, and the effective low-energy description for balanced condensates~\cite{schweigler2017experimental,Zache:2019xkx,ott2024hamiltonian}.

-Moreover, the one-dimensional approximation we considered neglects interaction-induced broadening of the wavefunction in the radial directions \cite{salasnich2002effective,Kruger2010}.
-A more precise derivation of the one-dimensional model would, therefore, in general, include non-trivial density dependencies of the coupling constants (see e.g.~\cite{mennemann2021relaxation}).
-While strictly the system becomes non-integrable and described by the non-polynomial Schr\"odinger equation \cite{salasnich2002effective}, its dominant mean-field effect on the dynamics of the linearized fluctuations is a small renormalization of the tunnel-coupling $J$ and the speed of sound $c_s$.
-While the former only needs to be considered when determining the correct parameter regime (i.e.,~the dimensionless $\Lambda$), the latter simply leads to a trivial shift of the resonances (in SI units).
+Another imperfection in relation to our theoretical models is the longitudinal confinement potential and the finite size of the experimental system.
+Even though Digital Micromirror Devices (DMDs) enable precise control over the shape of the longitudinal trapping potential on the Atomchip \cite{gaunt2013bose,Tajik2019DMD,calzavara2023optimizing} allowing to implement homogeneous box traps, and the dynamics within the bulk is well approximated by a homogeneous system, the finite size of the trap is felt at timescales larger than propagation speed of fluctuations originating from the boundary.

-\subsubsection{State preparation}
+\subsection{State preparation}